steveshogren/blog-source/source/_posts/2015-02-09-unusual-reasons-why-clojure-is-a-delight.markdown

 ;; => "mow says Mr Cat"
 ```

-In here we use the :type keyword to be the function to "route" using,
+In this example, we use the :type keyword to be the "route" function,
 and the two methods fill in two of the possible concrete types.
 We are
-not limited to just the :type, we can dispatch on anything on the
+not limited to just a keyword, we can dispatch on anything on the
-passed map, even if the id is odd or not.
+passed map, for example, the oddness of the id:

 ``` clojure
 (defmulti odds? (comp odd? :id))